-For example, if you have a 100G Mellanox SN-2700 switch and configure port 11 as 4x25G logical ports, you must configure port 12 as disabled.
-In
+For example, if you have a 100G Mellanox SN2700 switch and break out port 11 into 4 logical ports, you must disable port 12 by running

 Combining Four 10G Ports into One 40G Port

-You can gang (or aggregate) four 10G ports into one 40G port for use with a breakout cable, provided you follow these requirements:
+You can gang (aggregate) four 10G ports into one 40G port for use with a breakout cable, provided you follow these requirements: